 We use innovative survey question design and data collection to more fully characterize individuals' policy preferences on several issues at two points in time.
-These questions allow us to ascertain the coherence-which we equate with the theoretical concept of singlepeakedness (Downs, 1957; Kalandrakis, 2022)-of a respondent's policy preferences at a point in time, as well as over time.
+These questions allow us to ascertain the coherence-which we equate with the theoretical concept of single-peakedness (Downs, 1957; Kalandrakis, 2022)-of a respondent's policy preferences at a point in time, as well as coherence over time.
 For each of seven issues domains, we measure preferences over five policy alternatives by allowing respondents to rank and score each alternative.
 Most people express coherent preferences on most issues.
 Deviations from coherence appear to reflect idiosyncratic differences in people's preferences in a specific policy domain (Lauderdale, Hanretty and Vivyan, 2018).
 Most-preferred policy choices are also relatively coherent over time.
-People tend to keep the same most-preferred policies, and instability often involves movement to ideologically adjacent options that a respondent views as similarly desirable.
-Our original results remain substantively unchanged when we weight for demographics, addressing concerns about the representiveness of opt-in online samples (Berrens et al., 2003; Malhotra and Krosnick, 2007), and we have replicated our results about coherence for a single issue using a nationally-representative survey with more than 100,000 respondents.
-Our data therefore suggest that prior disputes about preferences may reflect the limitations of extant measurement tools-for example, the choice to solicit only most-preferred policies, or vague response options-rather than limitations of individuals themselves (see also Ansolabehere, Meredith and Snowberg, 2013).
+People tend to keep the same most-preferred policies, and instability most often involves movement to ideologically adjacent options that a respondent views as similarly desirable.